My go-to list of references and how-tos from some of my favorite researchers and former colleagues

 Hypotheses in user research and discovery

-A follow up to his earlier article Everything is hypothesis driven design this is a good primer to think about how to formulate and test hyphteses using research
+A follow up to his earlier article Everything is hypothesis driven design, Ben Holliday has written a good primer to think about how to formulate and test hypotheses using research.

 Books